sitegui/backuper/client/ui/calls.md

 ## #8 getDiskUnits -> units[]: string
 Return the available units names, like "C:", "D:", etc

-## #9 createDownloadTask(files: string, destination: string)
+## #9 createDownloadTask(files: string, destination: string) -> id: string, numFiles: uint
 Start a new restoration job
-files is a JSON-encoded tree (the same format accepted by Tree.js node-module)
+`files` is a JSON-encoded tree (the same format accepted by Tree.js node-module) Return the id for this task and the number of affected files

+## #10 getRestoreProgress -> tasks[]: (id: string, destination: string, numFiles: uint, errors[]: string)
+Return progress info about each restore task

+## #11 cancelRestoreTask(id: string)
+Cancel a restore task

 # Server calls

 ## #1 uploaderProgress(connected: boolean, queueLength: uint, file: string, size: uint, progress: float)
 Broadcast any update to the uploader status
 If idle, file will be an empty string

+## #2 restoreProgress(id: string, numFiles: uint)
+Broadcast any update in the number of files to be recovered in the informed restore task

+## #3 restoreError(id: string, error: string)
+Broadcast any error in the restore task